MadrasMC/telecraft/README.md

 Now you're ready to go tinker with the packages and TypeScript will automatically build as you edit files!
 Packages within the monorepo are automatically linked by the `workspace:` protocol.
 Before publishing, pnpm will automatically convert them to the correct versions of those packages.

 To update node modules used in all packages across the entire workspace, use `pnpm recursive install typescript@latest` from the root.
-The root repo is never meant to be published.

-### Do not:
+### Do NOT:

 - Use npm, yarn, or another package manager in the root repo or any of the packages
-- Install package specific modules from the root with or without recursive. cd into the package and install them.
+- Install package specific modules from the root with or without recursive. `cd` into the package and install them.
+- Publish the root repo.
+It's a container and not meant to be published.

 ### Do: